 A logical volume can support multiple mutually exclusive address spaces in the form of subvolumes.
 Each subvolume within a logical volume has a different usage defined by the application accessing the data.
-The XVM Volume Manager supports a log subvolume for separating filesystem meta-data from the data itself, and a data subvolume where most data, including user files, resides.
+The XVM Volume Manager supports a log subvolume for separating filesystem meta-data from the data itself, a real-time subvolume for guaranteed rate I/O performance, and a data subvolume where most data, including user files, resides.
+(XVM on Linux does not support real-time subvolumes.)